 I take up the position in December 2022.
-However, the seminar already starts at the beginning of the semester.
+However, the seminar already start at the beginning of the semester.

 My research area is real-world cryptography which covers all practically relevant means of secure communication and storage, especially cryptographic messaging protocols.

-If you are interested in working with with me (bachelor theses, master theses, joint research, or PhD advisor), don’t hesitate to get in touch via email.
-Ideally, you provide an area of interest: E.g., a particular secure communication application, a cryptographic/network protocol, a problem or a question about secure communication you consider relevant, or simply a research paper you found interesting.
+If you are interested in working with me, get in touch via email.
+Ideally, you tell me your areas of interest: E.g., a particular secure communication application, a cryptographic protocol, a problem or question about secure communication you consider relevant, or simply a research paper you found interesting.
 Bachelor and master students don’t have to have a clear thesis topic in mind – we will find an interesting, individual problem together.